 8 Chapter 8 – Rendezvous

 In this chapter, we will consider another type of maneuver called a Rendezvous maneuver.
 Have you ever thought about how we move one object to another in orbit?
 We cannot exactly move in a straight shot from one location to another.
-That would take way too much fuel and we would end up in a different orbit.
+That would take way too much fuel, and we would end up in a different orbit.
 Like the other maneuvers, we are going to work with orbital mechanics to make it as fuel efficient as possible.

 You might wonder why we are interested in Rendezvous maneuvers.
 This specific type of maneuver is used in many applications.
 For example, the International Space Station needs to be resupplied.
 If we launch supplies toward the ISS, how do we know the station will be there when the supplies arrive at its orbit?
 A carefully planned Rendezvous maneuver!
 We may also have to refuel and make repairs on objects in orbit, such as the repair mission performed on the Hubble Telescope (NASA, 2020).
 This maneuver is also used for space junk cleanup and even interplanetary missions.
 Thus, this type of maneuver is very important in Astrodynamics.

 Let us begin by defining the two main bodies in a Rendezvous problem: the target and the interceptor.
 The target is going to be the satellite that remains untouched.
 It will stay in its same orbit, and as the name suggests, will be the target that the other satellite is aiming for.
 That other body is the interceptor.
 The interceptor is the satellite that will have its orbit manipulated.
 Its goal is to be in the same orbit at the same location as the target.
-The following image will be different for every situation we consider, but it gives a general look at an interceptor and a target to show how we will model them in this chapter.
+The following image (Figure 1) will be different for every situation we consider, but it gives a general look at an interceptor and a target to show how we will model them in this chapter.

 The provided image illustrates the fundamental components of a Rendezvous problem: the target and the interceptor.
 In this scenario, the target remains unchanged, staying in its original orbit.
 The interceptor, on the other hand, undergoes orbital manipulation with the objective of aligning its orbit and position with the target.
 While the specifics of the scenario may vary, this image serves as a general representation of the target and interceptor orbiting the Earth in tandem, demonstrating the modeling approach used in this chapter.